 So your friend has been raving about this Bikram Yoga class, your co-worker takes a burlesque class that sounds way fun and you’ve been wanting to take a photography course since college.
 The year is new and you are motivated to do it all, which you can — just do it one step at a time.
 Look at each class schedule and plan.
 If one is only available during certain months, go for it!
 If another is year round, make the limited schedule classes first priority.
 Go ahead, sweat out your downward dog, shake your tail feather, spin your little heart out and keep things interesting in the new year.

 Save Up Without Even Knowing It

 “Save more, spend less” is a common resolution.
 Rather than having to keep tabs on your checkbook, download apps that do the saving, investing and tracking for you.
-Increase your savings without even knowing it through Digit, play your hand at the stock market with your spare change through the investment app Acorns, or just keep track of where you shop the most and how much you spend on certain items with Penny.
+Increase your savings without even knowing it through Digit or play your hand at the stock market with your spare change through the investment app Acorns.
 With these apps, grown-up financial planning for the year can finally be user friendly.

 Get Rid of Everything, Seasonally

 “Out with the old and in with the new,” right?
 Easier said than done.
 Cleaning out and reorganizing your closet can be cleansing but also headache inducing.
 Give yourself a break and just focus on what you want to get rid of season by season.
 There will be of course some obvious things that you can easily get rid of (you never wear that belt — just free yourself) but it’s hard to decide in January if you’ll want to wear your favorite old sundress in July.
 A healthy closet detox will reset you for the new year, but doing it seasonally will help reduce any pressure you put on the wardrobe cleansing and give you an excuse to throw a clothing swap during transitional weather times.

 - Easy Alternatives To New Year's Resolutions — Brit + Co - Brit + Co ›